WellthCare

 The short answer is yes, in many cases you can, but the details depend entirely on the type of genetic testing, your specific health plan, and whether the test is deemed medically necessary.
-With the rise of direct-to-consumer (DTC) kits and preventive health programs, it's more important than ever to understand how your benefits apply-and how innovative systems like WellthCare are reshaping the landscape.
+Direct-to-consumer kits and preventive health programs are everywhere.
+So understanding how your benefits apply is key—and innovative systems like WellthCare are changing the game.
+WellthCare is a zero-net-cost benefit system that pays employees back for preventive care with store rewards and retirement contributions.

 When Health Plans Cover Genetic Testing

-Most employer-sponsored health plans, including those from major carriers (BUCA) and self-funded plans, will cover genetic testing when it meets specific medical necessity criteria.
-Common covered scenarios include:
+Most employer-sponsored health plans — including those from major carriers (BUCA) and self-funded plans — will cover genetic testing when it meets medical necessity criteria.
+Common covered scenarios:

 In these cases, a physician's order is required, and the test must be performed by a CLIA-certified lab.
 Preventive genetic testing (like whole-genome sequencing for general health risks) is rarely covered by traditional plans unless bundled into a wellness program approved by the employer.